viccpp/realloc4cpp/realloc4cpp.md

 fact).
 And what do we do in such case?
 All we do today!
 Just fall back to the current technics.

-One can argue that today system allocators don't support such feature.
+One can argue that today system allocators usually don't support such feature.
 Well.

 1. At least custom allocators can benefit right now.
 2. The feature is completely optional, it doesn't affect existing allocators.